ApollosSevere/BlogAssignment/readme.md

 - start:dev:seed will start your server and also seed your database (this is useful when you are making schema changes and you don't want to run your seed script separately)

 ## Running Tests

+- On the main project directory type: `npm run test`

 ![Code Coverage](https://user-images.githubusercontent.com/55603364/146621421-feca58fa-6256-4a5d-8cc3-c8f4abe6f875.jpeg)